Sarahsolus/contao-bootstrap-designer-plugin/README.md

 ##To Do

-- content_bezeichner ändern in cbsd_
+- Element Eigenschaften Border, Rounded, Shadow
-- Translation
+- missing English Translation